Why Reviews are Important?

 The remaining settings on the Review Reminder tab enable you to set up when and how follow-up emails with reminders are sent.
 It is possible to restrict the sending of review reminders to only specific categories of products and also set a limit for the number of reminders that can be sent for the same order.

 If you would like to send review reminders manually, you should tick the Enable Manual Reminders checkbox.
 This option will add two new columns on the Orders page in WooCommerce.
 You can use the "Envelope" button in the Actions column to send review reminders manually.
 Manual follow-up emails with review invitations are sent without any delay.

-There are also options to customize email templates for review invitations and review form templates.
+There are multiple options to customize email templates for review invitations and review form templates.
 It is possible to adjust the wording and visual aspects of the templates.
 A detailed guide about customizing email templates can be found in this tutorial: How to Set Up Basic and Advanced Email Templates.

 Review Extensions Settings

 The next tab in the plugin's settings is called Review Extensions.
 Here, you can configure various extensions to native WooCommerce reviews.

 The first group of settings is related to the attachment of images to native WooCommerce reviews.
 This option doesn't apply to aggregated review forms where it is possible to attach media files (images and video) by default.
 You don't really need to enable this option because from our experience it is rarely used by customers.
 On the other hand, there is no harm in enabling this option either.

 The next group of options is related to reCAPTCHA.
 If you enable them and enter reCAPTCHA keys generated for your site, then our plugin will require people to answer a reCAPTCHA before being able to submit a native WooCommerce review.
 If you are interested in this option, you should obtain your site keys from the official reCAPTCHA website.